Ronald Acuña Jr. Player Props: Braves vs. Pirates

 Ronald Acuña Jr. At The Plate

-- Acuna has an OPS of 1.003, fueled by an OBP of .421 to go with a slugging percentage of .582.
-All three of those stats rank first among Atlanta hitters this season.
+- Acuna leads Atlanta with an OBP of .422, plus a team-best slugging percentage of .587.

-- Among the qualifying hitters in MLB, his batting average ranks third, his on-base percentage ranks first, and he is fourth in the league in slugging.
+- Among the qualified batters in MLB, his batting average ranks third, his on-base percentage ranks first, and he is fourth in the league in slugging.

+- Acuna has reached base via a hit in 85 games this year (of 111 played), and had multiple hits in 48 of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.